locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/InstallingandRunningTheuDigApplication.rst

   .. image:: images/installer_license.png
     :width: 8cm

-  .. note:: Licences
+  .. note:: uDig is an open source project released with a business friendly Eclipse Public License
-     uDig is an open source project released with a business friendly Eclipse Public License (`EPL <http://udig.refractions.net/files/epl-v10.html>`_) and Refractions BSD 3 Clause License (`BSD <http://udig.refractions.net/files/bsd3-v10.html>`_).
+     (`EPL <http://udig.refractions.net/files/epl-v10.html>`_) and Refractions BSD 3 Clause License (`BSD <http://udig.refractions.net/files/bsd3-v10.html>`_).

-     ECW/JP2 support is freely available to desktop applications.
+     ECW/JP2 support is freely licensed for desktop application use.

 * By default uDig will be installed into your Program Files directory.